puppetlabs/contributor-summit-project/README.md

    * Sure!
 It would help us keep track of projects if you forked this repository and add your charter and a link to the actual project repository as the `README.md`
 * Can I work on something that's not software?
    * Absolutely.
 Use this month to write a DevOps book, if you'd like!
-As you're defining your roadmap, you'll want to massage the issue queue to be more useful for the kind of project you want to work on.
+Just define the scope of your project and any deliverables appropriately.
 * How will we communicate during the project month?
-   * Project coordinators will contact you via email or Slack.
+   * Project coordinators may contact you via email or Slack.
+   * We'll hold weekly Office Hours in the [Puppet Community Slack](http://slack.puppet.com).
-   * The [Puppet Community Slack](http://slack.puppet.com) has a #contributor-summit channel for conversation.
+   * We've also got a #contributor-summit Slack channel for conversation any time.
    * Email community@puppet.com if you need anything.
-* Does this work count towards [Hacktoberfest](https://hacktoberfest.digitalocean.com)?
-   * Most certainly!
-As long as the projects you're contributing to are public projects on GitHub, then any pull requests you make in the month of October will count towards the challenge.
-* Can I change the name of my repository?
+* If I use the project template, can I change the name of my repository?
    * After the fork & clone are complete, you may change the name of the repository to match your project name better if you'd like.
 * Why does the setup script ask for my GitHub credentials?